-Volunteers who are club, project, or Clover Kid lead or assistant lead volunteers are required to attend an annual training that strengthens their positive youth development knowledge and skills.
-This training occurs in each county and is designated as the annual training module.
-The training is offered in three different formats: face to face, online, and DVD are the formats offered.
+Volunteers who are club, project, or Clover Kid leaders, SESS leaders or assistant leaders attend an annual training that strengthens their positive youth development knowledge and skills.
+Training occurs in each county and is designated as the annual training module.

 Training for New Volunteers

 County based volunteer orientation and training is crucial to volunteers being successful in their “home” counties.
 Each county has unique aspects of the 4-H program that volunteers need to learn.
 County Extension staff, Youth Committee members, experienced volunteers, and the regional youth program specialist form the county team who are the essential frontline trainers and mentors for new volunteers.
 This county based team builds the relationships and support systems which make volunteers successful.

 Regional new volunteer training is designed for new 4-H volunteers committing to a long term experience working with 4-H youth as club, project, Clover Kid leaders and assistants.
 Volunteers committing to these roles are required to attend a regional new volunteer training within the first 12 months of being screened and approved as a 4-H volunteer.

 The blended learning training is designed to give new volunteers a better working knowledge of positive youth development, the Iowa 4-H Equation, and tools that will help them be more confident and capable in their roles working with youth.
 The training will be delivered in two components.
 The first includes four online training modules that help create a baseline for 4-H volunteers.
 It is followed by a regional, three hour face-to-face training that will allow volunteers to apply some of their learning.
 AmeriCorps members are welcome to attend!
 Sign up for a training today via the individual registration links below.